bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

-In this tutorial, we'll create a Node.js Express app that handless webhook callbacks and uses [ngrok](https://ngrok.com/) (ngrok.com) to expose the app to the Internet.
+In this tutorial, we'll create a Node.js Express app that handles webhook callbacks and uses [ngrok](https://ngrok.com/) (ngrok.com) to expose the app to the Internet.
 Then, we'll create a webhook and observe the callback using the ngrok web interface when the event is triggered.

 ### Prerequisites

-- [API Access Token](/api-docs/getting-started/authentication/rest-api-authentication) with [scope](/api-docs/getting-started/authentication/rest-api-authentication#oauth-scopes) set to **Information & Settings** read-only and **Products** read-only.
+- A store or app [API account](/api-docs/getting-started/authentication#api-accounts) with [scope](/api-docs/getting-started/authentication/rest-api-authentication#oauth-scopes) set to **Information & Settings** read-only and **Products** read-only.
 - [Webhooks Overview](/api-docs/store-management/webhooks/overview)
 - Familiarity with working in the terminal
 - Familiarity working with `node` and `npm`